ubc-subbots/triton/src/triton_pipeline/README.md

     ### Parameters
     - `components` : String array declaring the components to be launched in the pipeline when it is run.
-    - `remap_rules` : String array decalring the topic remapping rules for the pipeline components.
+    - `remap_rules` : String array declaring the topic remapping rules for the pipeline components.
     - `pkg_name` : String, the package in which the components belong.
     - `namespace` : String, the namespace in which the components will be launched.